synlp/ChiCoupletGen/README.md

 # ChiCoupletGen

-This is the implementaion for [Chinese Couplet Generation with Syntactic Information](https://aclanthology.org/2022.coling-1.560/) at COLING2022
+This is the implementation for [Chinese Couplet Generation with Syntactic Information](https://aclanthology.org/2022.coling-1.560/) at COLING2022

 ## Citation